Dev-hwang/flutter_foreground_task/README.md

 * `notificationText`: The text to display in the notification.
 * `notificationIcon`: The icon to display in the notification.
 Go to [this page](./documentation/customize_notification_icon.md) to customize.
 * `notificationButtons`: The buttons to display in the notification. (can add 0~3 buttons)
+* `notificationInitialRoute`: Initial route to be used when the app is launched via a notification.
+Works the same as the `launchApp` utility.
 * `callback`: A top-level function that calls the setTaskHandler function.

 ```dart